rodrigorras/provablemarkets-tf-eks-demo/README.md

 ## What you get

 - EKS cluster in `eu-central-1`
-- 1 t3.medium SPOT/ON_DEMAND instance (cheapest option)
+- 1 t3.medium SPOT/ON_DEMAND instance
 - Public subnets only (no NAT gateway costs)

 ## Usage